Chapter 3.24

 Subchapter 7.
 Employment Rights Fee

-An employment rights fee to raise revenue for Tribal operations and the operation of the Commission is imposed as follows:
+An employment rights fee to raise revenue for Tribal operations is imposed as follows:

-(a) Every covered employer or entity with a construction contract in the sum of $20,000 or more shall pay a fee of two and one-half percent of the total amount of the contract.
-Such fee shall be paid by the employer or entity prior to commencing work within the jurisdiction of the Puyallup Tribe.
-Where good cause is shown, the Director may authorize a construction contractor to pay the fee in installments over the course of the contract.
+(a) Every covered employer with a construction contract in the sum of $20,000 or more shall pay a fee of two and one-half percent of the total amount of the contract.
+Such fee shall be paid by the employer prior to commencing work within the jurisdiction of the Puyallup Tribe.
+Where good cause is shown, the Director may authorize an employer to pay the fee in installments over the course of the contract.
 This fee shall not apply to contracts awarded directly to the Puyallup Tribal Council using Tribal funds exclusively to pay the contract costs; provided, that in the event a portion of the contract is payable using non-Tribal funds then the fee may be imposed only upon the amount of non-Tribal funds expended.

 3.24.240 Complaints.